zoezenKebab/7-loaders/README.md

 		"NAME_OF_WONDER"/"SIDE_OF_WONDER"/"WONDER_POINTS"/"MONEY_POINTS"/"ARMY_POINTS"/"BLUE_POINTS"/"YELLOW_POINTS"/"GREEN_POINTS"/"PURPLE_POINTS"
 		etc.. for each player

-  -base format to visualize multiple single games a once is :
+  -base format to visualize multiple single games at once is :

 		"GAME_ONE".
 		"GAME_TWO".